marchage/tarotmoji/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-An iOS/Android Tarot app expanded on by me.
+An iOS/Android Tarot app, expanded on by yours trully.
 Or - in other words - putting knowledge into practice by completing extra challenges to a "Tarot-reading w/ emoji"-app making-tutorial.

 ### Descriptive Quotes